Our Work

 The Asian Elephant Specialist Group (AsESG) is a global network of specialists concerned with the study, monitoring, management, and conservation of Asian Elephants (Elephas maximus) in its 13 Range States across Asia.
 The overall aim of the AsESG is to promote the long-term conservation of Asia's elephants and, where possible, the recovery of their populations to viable levels.

 All AsESG members are actively involved in some aspect of elephant conservation and/or management.
-There are currently over 110 volunteer members from 18 countries led by the Chair Mr Vivek Menon.
+There are currently over 110 volunteer members from 18 countries led by the Chair Ms. Heidi Riddle.
 Apart from the members, the Group also has Ex-officio officials from all Range States nominated by the Ministry looking after elephant conservation in the country.
-Membership is reviewed and reappointed approximately every four years.
+Membership is reviewed and reappointed approximately every quadrennium (four years).

 The AsESG acts as the Red List Authority for the Asian Elephant, carrying out Red List assessments for inclusion in the IUCN Red List